The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 Please click on a question below to display the answer

-The EIS is being prepared by RW Corkery & Co Pty Limited who are a leading provider of geological and environmental consulting services to the mining, quarrying and waste management industries both in Australia and internationally.
+The EIS has been prepared by RW Corkery & Co Pty Limited who are a leading provider of geological and environmental consulting services to the mining, quarrying and waste management industries both in Australia and internationally.

 Other contributors to the EIS are listed below: